Stop Spending and Start Saving

 A study found that those who spend a lot of time on Facebook and who have a lot of friends are more likely to have credit card debt and lower credit scores than those who spend less time on the site and have fewer “friends.”

 Those who see celebrities wearing a particular item of clothing on social media are often moved to buy it too.
-This is evidenced by the phenomenon of an item of clothing worn by the young, female British royals often selling out almost as soon as the photographs of them in it are posted.
+This is evidenced by the phenomenon of an item of clothing worn by young, female British royals often selling out almost as soon as the photographs of them in it are posted.

 In fact, a whole company, The Royal Look For Less, has recently sprung up solely dedicated to selling inexpensive knockoffs of clothes worn by Kate Middleton and Megan Markle.
 If you like beige dresses and nude tights, this site is your new home page.